Embattled Mets edge Marlins 4-3 for 5th straight victory

+NEW YORK (AP) — A turbulent homestand ended on a positive note for the embattled New York Mets.

-NEW YORK (AP) — Pinch-hitter Dominic Smith broke a seventh-inning tie with an RBI single and the embattled New York Mets beat the Miami Marlins 4-3 on Thursday night for their fifth straight victory.
+Pinch-hitter Dominic Smith broke a seventh-inning tie with an RBI single and New York beat the Miami Marlins 4-3 on Thursday night for its fifth straight victory.

+“Clutch,” manager Luis Rojas said.
+“This is a kid that’s going to grind at-bats.”

 Marlins leadoff batter Miguel Rojas and Mets counterpart Jonathan Villar each homered on the first pitch they saw, the first time that’s happened in a major league game since at least 1985, according to the Elias Sports Bureau.